 Be wary of movers that offer extremely low rates, especially via phone when they have not seen what needs to be moved.
 Such deals may be too good to be true.
 It is possible that such movers are not professional house moving companies.
 You could encounter unprofessional behaviour such as workers arriving late or handling your items carelessly.

-If you own delicate items such as a piano, an aquarium, fine art, large and expensive ornaments… ask the movers if they have experience in handling these items, and if there are extra costs in moving such items so it is important to clarify your doubts beforehand.
+If you own delicate items such as a piano, an aquarium, fine art, or large and expensive ornaments do ask the movers if they have experience.
+Sometimes, there are extra costs in moving such items so it is important to clarify your doubts beforehand.

 This is an option only if you do not own that many items, where hiring a van may be sufficient for your moving process.